ProgrammingLover71/haxic/README.md

 | `.gitattributes` | Git settings (line endings, etc.)            |
 | `LICENSE`        | Project license (MIT)                        |

----
+## 📊 Performance

+On average, Haxic's C++ build features a performance similar to that of Python, if not greater.
+The Python build ia about 50x slower, but has a great performance for short programs.

-## Contributing
+## ⭐️ Contributing

+All contributions are welcome!
+Here are some ways you could help out with development:
 1. Fork the project
-2. Create a branch for your feature / bugfix
+2. Create a branch for proposed features / bugfixes
 3. Add tests or examples if possible
-4. Ensure your code works across targets
+4. Ensure the source code works across targets
 5. Submit a pull request with a clear description

 ---

-## License
+## 🖨 License

 Haxic is licensed under the **MIT License**.

 ---

-## Roadmap
+## 📋 Roadmap

 * Improved error messages
 * More target backends for the compiler/interpreter (JavaScript, etc.)